hamtie/blog/_posts/2012-05-11-scraping-the-congressional-hearings.md

 work on the first part.

   That's as far as I've gotten for now, but more updates to come!
 Feel free to send me ideas or things you would like to see done.
-Also, I might try to sell analytics or even the api-friendly versions of the raw data on some data platform or just independently.
-Contact me if you want to know more.
+Also, I might try to sell analytics or even an api-friendly version of the raw data.
+Contact me if you're interested and want to know more.
 My email can be found on my [resume]( hanelifou.com/resume).